muratk5n/thirdwave/en/README.md

 ---

-In terms of clean energy transition (not necessarily exclusively renewables based) priority-wise my vote is going gung-ho on blue H2 (indicating CCUS).
+In terms of clean energy transition (not necessarily exclusively renewables based) priority-wise my vote is going gung-ho on blue H2 + CCUS.
 Let's convert every bit of CH4 (natgas) into H2 whereever possible.

 ---